What is Accreditation?

 - Practical – Practical coaching and an application of coaching principles

 Is the base entry or minimum level of accreditation that can be obtained.
-Maximum time for completion of the course is six months
+Maximum time for completion of the course is four months

 The Level 2 course is more demanding and acquaints the coach with the sport sciences and their application to coaching.
 Maximum time for completion of the course is 12 months